 Increasing the GST by 50 per cent to 15 per cent GST?
 Don’t worry about that, we have an intelligent Prime Minister!…

-…No fines for companies that fail to fulfil their superannuation obligations?
+…No fines for companies that fail to fulfill their superannuation obligations?
 Oh, come on, we now have a beautiful looking Prime Minister: he’s so good looking!…

 …Inappropriate investments in the Cayman Islands?
 You disgust me, how dare you question the Prime Minister’s grand intentions!…